 Friends of Energy House 2.0

-Energy House 2.0, part-funded by the European Regional Development Fund, is a brand new, one-of-a-kind, world-leading research facility that is forging the way in making our buildings carbon neutral.
-The built environment accounts for 40% of the UK’s carbon footprint.
-To achieve net-zero by 2038 in Greater Manchester, we need to be building better and building smarter.
-Energy House 2.0 will facilitate a step-change in the design of buildings, such as our homes, helping us live more sustainably in low carbon environments.
+Energy House 2.0, part-funded by the European Regional Development Fund, is a one-of-a-kind, world-leading research facility that is forging the way in making our buildings carbon neutral.
+The built environment accounts for 40% of the UK’s carbon footprint; to achieve net-zero by 2038 in Greater Manchester, we need to be building better and building smarter.
+Energy House 2.0 will facilitate a step-change in the design of buildings, such as our homes, helping us to live more sustainably in low carbon environments.